-Applicants selected for hire will be required to submit to a drug and alcohol test.
+Applicants selected for hire will be required to submit to a drug and alcohol test so long as the position is deemed "safety sensitive" through the Administrative Policy Board processes.
 The offer to hire is conditional upon passing the drug and alcohol test.
 The applicants must consent to the test by signing a release.
 The applicant may refuse to submit to the test, however, such refusal will result in the conditional job offer being withdrawn.
 If the applicant fails the test, they will not be hired for the position.